fourvees/Indian-Netizens-Party/README.md

 * World's first Internet based political platform (political bot) from India.
 * This unique party will be architected on the lines of a DAO (Democratic Autonomous Organisation) and will be governed by a Techno Civil Society and its Netizens.
 * The leaders of the party are nominated and decided by a software algorithm (polbot) based on predictive analytics using Machine Learning with the inputs of the Civil Society & Netizens for the betterment of their future.
+* This political bot will contest elections in the future.
 * This political platform will make use of blockchains for entering into contracts/agreements between the members of the party and the civil society.
 * This political platform will bring utmost transparency in the functioning of the party with the involvement of the Netizens.
 * This political platform will root out corruption in the functioning of the party.